Mitch Henderson: Coaching career

 The 2013–14 team lost in the second round of the 2nd Round CBI to finish with a 21–9 (8–6) record.
 In his sixth season, he earned unanimous recognition as Ivy League Coach of the Year for the 2016–17 Tigers.

-On December 29, 2018 the 2018–19 Princeton Tigers team defeated the number 17-ranked Arizona State 67–66.
-It was Princeton's first win over a ranked opponent since defeating the 25-ranked 2011–12 Harvard Crimson on February 11, 2012 and the school's first win over a top-20 opponent since Henderson was a player on the 1995–96 Princeton team that upset the UCLA Bruins in the 1996 NCAA Division I men's basketball tournament.
-In the 2021–22 campaign, Princeton resumed its success in the Ivy League, winning the regular season title.
+On December 29, 2018, the 2018–19 Princeton Tigers team defeated the number 17-ranked Arizona State 67–66.
+It was Princeton's first win over a ranked opponent since defeating the 25th-ranked 2011–12 Harvard Crimson on February 11, 2012, and the school's first win over a top-20 opponent since Henderson was a player on the 1995–96 Princeton team that upset the UCLA Bruins in the 1996 NCAA Division I men's basketball tournament.
+In the 2021–22 campaign, Princeton resumed its success in the Ivy League, winning the regular-season title.
 It was Henderson's second league title in his tenure at Princeton.
-The 23 win campaign tied for the winningest season in his time at Princeton.
+The 23-win campaign tied for the winningest season during his time at Princeton.
 The season saw junior forward Tosan Evbuomwan win Ivy League Player of the Year honors.
-Evbuomwan was surrounded by a supporting cast of First Team All-Ivy League honoree, Jaelin Llewellyn, and Second Team All-Ivy, Ethan Wright.
+Evbuomwan was surrounded by a supporting cast of All-Ivy League honorees, including first-teamer Jaelin Llewellyn, and second-team Ethan Wright.

-To start the 2022–23 season, the Tigers travelled across the pond to London, England where they competed in the London Basketball Classic.
-The pool of teams included Army, Northeastern, Manhattan, and Princeton.
+To start the 2022–23 season, the Tigers traveled across the pond to London, England, where they competed in the London Basketball Classic.
+The pool of teams there included Army, Northeastern, Manhattan, and Princeton.
 Princeton defeated Army in the semifinals and Northeastern in the finals to win the championship.
-Senior and returning Ivy League Player of the Year, Tosan Evbuomwan garnered MVP honors in his home country.
+Senior and returning Ivy League Player of the Year, Tosan Evbuomwan, garnered MVP honors in his home country.

-On January 7th 2023, Henderson won his 100th Ivy League game as head coach at Princeton, beating the Cornell Big Red, 75–68 in Ithaca, NY.
-Henderson is only the 8th all-time Ivy League coach to win 100 league games.
-He is the second head coach in the history of Princeton men's basketball to win 100 league games, Pete Carril being the only other to reach that threshold.
+On January 7, 2023, Henderson won his 100th Ivy League game as head coach at Princeton, beating the Cornell Big Red, 75–68, in Ithaca, NY.
+Henderson is only the eighth all-time Ivy League coach to win 100 league games.
+He is the second head coach in the history of Princeton men's basketball to win 100 league games; Carril was other to reach that threshold.

-In March 2023, Henderson guided the 2022-2023 Princeton Tigers into the Sweet 16 of the NCAA D1 Men's Basketball tournament with opening round wins over #2 seed Arizona and #7 Missouri.
+In March 2023, Henderson guided the 2022–23 Princeton Tigers into the Sweet 16 of the NCAA D1 men's basketball tournament with wins over #2 seed, Arizona, and #7 Missouri.